About Taste Canada

 Jo-Anne Lauzer

 As a freelance writer and consultant, Jo-Anne Lauzer specializes in collaborating on innovative and creative projects (especially within the world of food).
 With over 25 years of experience in providing writing and consulting services to individuals, organizations and small businesses, Jo-Anne is a big picture thinker who has an eye for managing complex details.
 She has successfully collaborated on a variety of cookbook projects and proposals, written cookbook reviews and has tested and edited recipes for various platforms.
-She is also an avid cookbook collector who enjoys cooking and trying new recipes, and is a seasoned secondhand shopper with a passion for food, community, storytelling, sustainability and reducing waste.
-As a past judge for the Taste Canada Awards, Jo-Anne is excited to join the team as the Chair of the Awards Committee.
+She is an avid cookbook collector who enjoys cooking and trying new recipes, and is a seasoned secondhand shopper with a passion for food, community, storytelling, sustainability and reducing waste.
+Jo-Anne was a judge for the Taste Canada Awards for four years before becoming the Director of the Awards Program.

 Sabrina Falone